melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 ## Historical and Current Fishery Information
 *Commercial Fishery*
-The commercial groundfish fishery off California developed in the late 19th century and consisted mainly of hook and line gear types.
+The commercial groundfish fishery off California developed in the late 19th century and consisted mainly of hook and line gear types (Figure \@ref(fig:catch)).
 At the turn of the century, total rockfish landings were estimated to be between 2,000 to 3,500 tons statewide, with slightly over half of the catch during this period coming from waters south of Point Conception, and most of the remaining catch from central California ports (particularly San Francisco and Monterey).
 Catches declined through the 1930s as a result of the rapid expansion of the California sardine fishery, which tended to be more profitable.
 [@Love2002].
-The rockfish trawl fishery rapidly expanded into California in the early 1940s, after the introduction of the ‘balloon trawl’, and whenthe United States became involved in World War II and wartime shortage of red meat created an increased demand for other sources of protein [@Alverson1964;
+The rockfish trawl fishery rapidly expanded into California in the early 1940s, after the introduction of the ‘balloon trawl’, and when the United States became involved in World War II and wartime shortage of red meat created an increased demand for other sources of protein [@Alverson1964;
 @Harry1961; @Lenarz1987].
 Trawl landings have been restricted in most of southern California for decades [@Frey1971], and trawl gear north of Point Conception has not been a major component of the landings for vermilion, with the highest reported landings in the 1970s.
 The commercial setnet fishery has never been a large component of the vermilion rockfish landings and has essentially been non-existent for vermilion since 2002 when the state of California prohibited set net gear in 60 fm or less.
 The largest net landings for vermilion were in the 1980s.